txstate-etc/sakai-roster-legacy/README.md

 `<module>roster_legacy</module`

 NOTE: You may need to update versions in various pom.xml files in this project to match your current Sakai version.

+This code comes from the Sakai project: https://github.com/sakaiproject/sakai